yairgd/yairgd.github.io/content/post/install_linux_on_microzed.md

 * easy porting to other processors: IMX, stm32Mp157, etc'
 * using build tools like CMake,Autotools, and yocto scripts make it very easy to port SW between different processors.

-I found the [meta-xilinx](https://github.com/Xilinx/meta-xilinx) layer and used it to build a Linux system for the microzed board.
+I found that [meta-xilinx](https://github.com/Xilinx/meta-xilinx) layer and used it to build a Linux system for the microzed board.
 Refer [here](https://github.com/Xilinx/meta-xilinx/tree/master/meta-xilinx-bsp/conf/machine)  for a list supported bords and creating a custom board can be very easy if one tracks the existing ones.

 ## yocto installation